 Western Hognose Snake (Heterodon nasicus)

-(Heloderatidae), and all Monitors (Varanidae) require a permit.
+(c) Lizards: The Gila Monster and Beaded Lizard (Heloderatidae) require a permit.
 The following lizards may be kept without a permit:

 1. All Skinks (Scincidae) except for the following which require a permit: